RumeelHussainbnb/CoreDAODocs/docs/Learn/products/btc-staking/overview.md

 ## How BTC Native Staking Works

 With the introduction of non-custodial bitcoin staking, Core Chain's recent protocol updates incorporate bitcoin holders as the third part of Satoshi Plus consensus.
-Core DAO's methodology for integrating bitcoin staking centers on absolute time locks.
-Absolute time locks are Bitcoin-native cryptographic feature that specify a condition under which the transaction output cannot be spent until a certain point in time has passed.
-This time can be defined in terms of a specific date and time or by block height (the number of blocks in the blockchain at which the transaction becomes valid).
-Rather than holders giving up custody of their bitcoins to external staking, stakers on Core DAO merely need to place their bitcoin in absolute time locks as part of a transaction, and the transaction can be designed to return the output after the time period has elapsed.
+Core DAO's methodology for integrating bitcoin staking centers on [CLTV timelock](https://en.bitcoin.it/wiki/Timelock#CheckLockTimeVerify).
+CLTV timelock are Bitcoin-native cryptographic feature that specify a condition under which the transaction output cannot be spent until a certain point in time has passed.
+This time can be defined in terms of a specific date and time or by block height.
+Rather than holders giving up custody of their bitcoins to external staking, stakers on Core DAO merely need to place their bitcoins in CLTV timelocks as part of a transaction, and the transaction can be designed to return the output after the time period has elapsed.
 Within that transaction, stakers must include a script containing the same information that Bitcoin miners include in their delegated blocks:

 1. The address of the Core Validator the staker wants to delegate their bitcoin to.
 2. The address that the staker would like their CORE token rewards to be sent to.